afj95/rn-cli-tool/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for details.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to add new features (such as create:component or improved flag parsing), feel free to open an issue or pull request.
+If you'd like to add new features (such as `create:context` or improved flag parsing), feel free to open an issue or pull request.

 To get started:

-- Fork the repository
+1. Fork the repository
-- Clone it locally
+2. Clone it locally
-- Run npm link to test your changes globally
+3. Run `npm link` to test your changes globally
-- Submit a pull request with your improvements
+4. Submit a pull request with your improvements

 Make sure your code is clean, well-documented, and tested.
 Let's make React Native development easier together!